Safety and system uptime in the St. Gotthard Base Tunnel

 Looking at these figures, it becomes clear that the safe and smooth operation in the tunnel must be guaranteed at all times.
 In order to achieve this level of safety, the technology used in the tunnel must always be up to date; this applies not only to the whole system, but also to the individual components.
 The most important components here are Pfannenberg’s electrical enclosure climate control units, which are situated, in the 176 cross passages amongst other places.

 These climate control units or cooling units ensure that the thermal pressure of the electronic components integrated inside the electrical enclosures does not become too high and that they work safely and reliably throughout their whole service lives.

-Pfannenberg and Swibox - A Time-Tested Team
+Pfannenberg and Swibox – a time-tested team

-Two long-term partners have joined forces once more for the Gotthard Base Tunnel project: Pfannenberg, a medium-sized company with its headquarters in Hamburg and specialist for the thermal management and process cooling of electrical enclosures, and the company Swibox, also an expert in the area of customized electrical enclosure manufacture with its headquarters in Balterswil in Switzerland.
+Two long-term partners have joined forces once more for the Gotthard Base Tunnel project: Pfannenberg, a medium-sized company with its headquarters in Hamburg and specialist for the thermal management and process cooling of electrical enclosures, and the company Swibox, also an expert in the area of customised electrical enclosure manufacture with its headquarters in Balterswil in Switzerland.

 At the beginning of the cooperation, standard products from Pfannenberg’s comprehensive portfolio of products were installed in the Swibox switch cabinets.
 The first time the two companies developed a climate control concept for a specific customer was 2003, during the “Lötschberg Tunnel” project.
 This concept was designed especially for the challenging demands of railway tunnel applications.